What should you do when you start playing ESO ?

 In ESO, you can do most quests in any order.
 Quests that are part of a storyline are unlocked one after the other.

-Everything in the game is scaled but the Elsweyr storylines (both the Elsweyr chapter & the Dragonhold DLC) are much harder than other quests, some bosses are difficult to kill.
+Everything in the game is scaled but the Elsweyr storylines (both the Elsweyr chapter & the Dragonhold DLC) and the DLCs/chapters that come after are much harder than other quests, some bosses are difficult to kill.
 I recommend a certain amount of DPS before heading into those (let’s say 10k+ DPS is nice).
+For example, my main is a healer so her DPS is pretty low and I struggled a bit.

 That being said, there are some NPCs that you encounter several times and there’s a timeline to your meetings.
 If you do storylines in the “””right“”” order (once again – you can do them in any order, this is mostly for lore lovers), you’ll get extra dialogue options and NPCs will reference past events.
-Some storylines & relationships also make “more sense” if you’re doing quests in the “””right“”” order (especially Summerset).
+Some storylines & relationships also make “more sense” if you’re doing quests in the “””right“”” order (especially Summerset, Elsweyr and Greymoor).

 Here’s the order :

 - Your Alliance‘s storyline (AD, DC or EP) + Fighters Guild + Mages Guild + the Prophet.
 These can all be done at the same time.
-Your Alliance storyline and the Prophet’s storyline converge and eventually become one.
+Your Alliance storyline and the Prophet’s storyline eventually converge in Coldharbour.

 - Cadwell’s Silver.
-Unlocked when you finish the main storyline (Alliance + Prophet).
+Unlocked when you finish your alliance’s main storyline + Prophet.

 - Cadwell’s Gold.
 Unlocked when you finish Silver.

-- DLCs in the order they were released : Orsinium, Thieves Guild, Dark Brotherhood, Morrowind, Clockwork City, Summerset, Murkmire, Elsweyr, Dragonhold, Greymoor.
+- DLCs & chapters in the order they were released : Orsinium, Thieves Guild, Dark Brotherhood, Morrowind, Clockwork City, Summerset, Murkmire, Elsweyr, Dragonhold, Greymoor, Markath, Blackwood, the Deadlands.

 Additional info on DLCs :